curv3d/curv/docs/language/Lists.rst

       if (n < 0) 0 else n + 1

-    As a result of using this algorithm, the number of list elements will be as expected (under the stated assumption), but the final list element might be larger or smaller than expected, due to floating point inaccuracy.
+    As a result of using this algorithm, the number of list elements will be correct (under the stated assumption), but the final list element might be larger or smaller than expected, due to floating point inaccuracy.
     Here's an example: ``0.1 ..
 0.3 by 0.2`` returns ``[0.1, 0.30000000000000004]``.